-Course Code AGR600
+Course Code AGI R600

-Course Title Maste Master's Research
+Course Title Mast Masters Research

-Type of course Practi Practical
+Type of course Pract Practical

 LTP 0:0:4 0:0:4

 Credits 4(0+4 4(0+4)

 Course prerequisite B.Sc.
-B.Sc.
 (Agriculture)

-Course objective To familiarize the students about the data collection, analyze data and
+Course objective To fa To familiarize the students about the data collection, analyze data and

 interpretation.

-Course outcomes mes CO1 This program will provide students the theoretical and resear
+Course outcomes CO1 This program will provide students the theoretical and res

 backgrounds necessary to design, implement, and manage

 different cropping system.

 CO2 Students will conduct field trials.

-CO3 CO3 Collect, summarize and interpret data.
+CO3 Collect, summarize and interpret data.

 Course Code AGR602 Course Title Technical Writing and communications skills Type of course Practical LTP 0:0:2 Credits 1(0+1) Course prerequisite B.Sc.
 (Agriculture) Course objective To equip the students/scholars with skills to write dissertations, research papers, etc. To equip the students/scholars with skills to communicate and articulate in English (verbal as well as writing).
-Course outcomes ourse outcomes CO1 Students will be able to know forms of technical writing thes technical papers, reviews, manuals.
-CO2 Students will understand the writing of abstracts, summaries précis, and citations.
-CO3 Students will be able to know phonetic symbols and transcription, accentual pattern, weak forms in connected speech
+Course outcomes CO1 Students will be able to know forms of technical writing the will be able to know forms of technical writing thesis, technical papers, reviews, manuals.
+CO2 Students will understand the writing of abstracts, will understand the writing of abstracts, summaries, précis, and citations.
+CO3 Students will be able to know phonetic symbols and transc accentual pattern, weak forms in connected speech